MolSSI-Education/python-package-best-practices/README.md

 ## Quick Instructions

-1. Do *not* fork this repository directly on GitHub.
-    Instead, please follow the instructions in [the setup instructions][setup] to create a repository for your lesson by importing material from [the styles repository][styles].

-2. Once you have created your repository, run `bin/lesson_initialize.py` to create standard lesson-specific files.
-    You *must* edit several values in `_config.yml` so that GitHub Pages will render your lesson correctly.

-3. Please read [the episodes of this lesson][rendered] to format your material.
+1. Please read [the episodes of this lesson][rendered] to format your material.

-4. Please keep the master copy of your lesson in your repository's `gh-pages` branch, since that is what is
+2. Please keep the master copy of your lesson in your repository's `gh-pages` branch, since that is what is
     [automatically published as a website by GitHub][github-pages].

-5. To preview material,
+3. To preview material,
     please run `make serve` from the command line to launch Jekyll with the correct parameters, or push to your repository's `gh-pages` branch and let GitHub take care of the rendering.

-6. Run `make lesson-check` to check that your files follow our formatting rules.
+4. Run `make lesson-check` to check that your files follow our formatting rules.

-7. If you find an error or omission in this documentation, please [file an issue in this repository][example-issues].
+5. If you find an error or omission in this documentation, please [file an issue in this repository][example-issues].
     If you find an error or omission in the lesson template, please [file an issue in the styles repository][styles-issues] instead.